slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"To know the road ahead, ask those coming back."
 -- vox populi*

-Feedback from mentors speeds up improvement.
-Even if you can’t understand the logic behind their wisdom, they’ll show you the door.
-Don’t take criticism from people that you would never go for advice.
+Feedback from mentors accelerates improvement.
+Even if you don’t grasp their logic, they can point you to the right door.
+Never take criticism from people you wouldn’t seek advice from.

 Be generous and share your strengths.
 Impact the world.
 When you teach, you do something useful.
 When you do research, most days you don’t.
+However some people are not ready to accept your vision.
+And «givers» attract «takers»: remember that you don’t owe them anything.

 > *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever." (...)
-"I’d rather have criticism from a genius than praise from an idiot."
+"I’d rather have criticism from a genius than praise from an idiot." (...)
+"Do not teach a starving man to fish."
 -- vox populi*

 > *"Time is a great teacher, but unfortunately it kills all its students."